ZachPerkitny/redux-handler-middleware/README.md

     applyMiddleware(handlerMiddleware)
 );
 ```
 So now when a `FETCH_POSTS_FAILURE` or `FETCH_POST_FAILURE` action is dispatched, the afterHandler will be invoked after the state updates and it will redirect you to `/404`.
-This provides a simple and intuivtive solution to navigating in response to actions.
+This provides a simple and intuitive solution to navigating in response to actions.

 #### Usage
 `createHandlerMiddleware` - Function

 Must be passed an array of plain objects.
 Each object must include either the `action` or `actions` key.
 ##### Defining Handlers
 `action` -  String

 The type of the action.
 This is used when determining which handlers to fire.

 `actions` - Array of actions

 Each element must be a string.
 This is useful when multiple action types use the same handler.

 `beforeHandler` - Function

 Handler to be called before the state is updated.

 `afterHandler` - Function

 Handler to be called after the state is updated.

 ##### Special Thanks
 to [Diego Castillo](https://github.com/diegocasmo) who came up with the original idea in his [blog post](https://medium.com/trisfera/navigation-redirects-through-redux-middleware-1d2518695fd1).